 Modern bike suspension is amazing but sensitive to neglect and expensive to replace.
 Read our 'now-or-never' guide to suspension care.

-Your fork stanchions have a slippery, anodised coating (most of it is tucked away inside the lower leg) that lets the upper tubes pass smoothly over the bushes inside the lowers.
+Your fork stanchions have a slippery, anodised coating that lets the upper tubes pass smoothly over the bushes inside the lowers.

 So far, so good.
-But chips, scratches, dings and wear from the attrition of dirt under the seals can gradually, but systematically, destroy that anodising, and make the fork feel sticky and graunchy.
+But chips, scratches, dings and wear from the attrition of dirt under the seals can gradually destroy that anodising, and make the fork sticky and graunchy.

 And the really bad news?
 Those upper tubes can’t be changed individually; they’re pressed and bonded to the crown at the factory.
 This crown/steerer/upper (CSU) assembly will set you back anything from £150-£300 from the big manufacturers.

 Regularly clean and inspect your forks, especially if you ride frequently in wet, gritty, muddy conditions.
-Invest £15 in a lower lube kit and spend 15 minutes every few months (or 30 hours of riding time, whichever comes sooner) undertaking a simple lower leg service to keep your forks running smoothly.
+Invest £15 in a lower lube kit and spend 15 minutes every few months undertaking a simple lower leg service to keep your forks running smoothly.

 Air spring rearguard

-The air spring in your fork and shock is lightweight and easily adjustable, but to keep it performing perfectly, it’s going to need regular TLC.
+The air spring in your fork and shock is lightweight and easily adjustable, but to keep it performing perfectly, it’s going to need a bit of TLC.

-If you keep your shock pump in your backpack, have a look at the connection.
+If you keep your shock pump in your backpack, have a look at the connection end.
+Is it clean?
 If there are bits of foliage, energy bar, grit and mud in there, you’re about to pump it into the fork or shock.
 Don’t do it.

 Don’t apply harsh cleaners and then leave them to eat away at the body tube of your shock; that’s an air-sealing surface and it needs to be free from contaminants.
 Just wipe it over with a sponge and some water and don’t be tempted to buy some neoprene wrap-around thing either; it’ll only hold that abrasive gritty water against the shock.